A Ridgway Colorado Resort Hotel

 From the easy going attitude and fresh mountain air to the anticipation of experiencing one Rocky Mountain high after another, if abundant recreation and serene relaxation create your concept of nirvana, you’ll discover it in peak form at Chipeta Solar Springs Resort and the surrounding area.

 Chipeta Resort features 33 unique and classically appointed guest rooms, deluxe suites, spa suites and luxury studios.
 Guest rooms feature a queen or king bed and Southwestern tiled bathrooms with tubs.
 Many rooms feature a gas fireplace, granite wet bar with refrigerator and private deck with hot tub.
 Spa suites and luxury studios include full kitchens.
-WIFI and Apple TV’s with access to streaming services are always complimentary, along with daily hot breakfast.
+WIFI and Apple TV’s with access to streaming services are always complimentary.

 Discover our serene full-service Spa featuring a wide variety of treatment options and health and beauty products. after your treatment immerse yourself in the circular cedar sauna, steam room and two outdoor solar heated pools.

-Your stay would not be complete without dining at Chipeta’s award-winning Four Corners Restaurant and rooftop Sky Bar – the perfect place to dine al fresco.
-We look forward to re-opening on May 5, 2021 for dinner service, featuring Chef Drake Pulliam, Wednesday through Saturday, from 5pm – 9pm.
+Your stay would not be complete without dining at Chipeta’s award-winning Four Corners Restaurant and Rooftop Sky Bar – the perfect place to dine al fresco.

 BREAKFAST HOURS: Tuesdays – Sunday, 7:30am – 11:00am

 DINNER HOURS: Tuesday, Wednesday, Friday – Saturday, 5:00pm – 9:00pm

 LIVE MUSIC: Every Wednesday and Friday nights

 Reservations are highly encouraged and recommended.